Get exclusive money-saving offers and guides

 Citibank allows you to get 1 KrisFlyer mile for every 1.5 Citi Reward points.
 However, you would first need to check with your provider to confirm since this may change from time to time.

 As of now, American Express gives you a 1:1 transfer ratio from American Express reward points to KrisFlyer miles.
-You may also check on this page other banks and how much points they give for 1 Krisflyer miles point.
+You may also refer to our list of Singapore Airlines credit cards to know the other banks and how much points they give for 1 Krisflyer miles point.
 Please read details under the subheading, “Which banks can transfer rewards points to Singapore KrisFlyer Miles?”

 It is worth noting though that many rewards programs exclude utility payments and government charges from earning points, or offer a reduced rate of points for these types of payments.
-To help you know what type of bills and purchases you can earn for each credit card, please go to this page.
+To help you, see our guide about paying bills with a credit card to know each provider with reward programs that let you earn reward points for most everyday purchases as well as the types of transactions that are not eligible for earning points.

 Have a wonderful day!